 There is growing interest in clinical outcomes assessments, such as patient-reported outcomes, and patient-centeredness across the healthcare ecosystem.
 For example, in 2019, the Food and Drug Administration will release two new guidance documents on clinical outcome assessment.
 The NHC seeks to ensure that the NHC membership is prepared to engage in conversations about clinical outcome assessment.
 We will post information about upcoming and past webinars, along with in-person meetings and other resources on this page.
 If you would like to suggest a topic, please submit one.

 Join us on April 18, 2019, at 1 p.m.
 ET/ 10 a.m.
 PT for the sixth webinar in our series on Clinical Outcome Assessment, Measuring Patient Experiences: Distinguishing Between Patient-Reported Outcomes and Patient Preferences.
 This webinar will feature Pauline McNulty and Bennett Levitan of Johnson & Johnson.
+In this webinar you will learn about the differences between patient-reported outcomes and patient preferences.
+Patient-reported outcomes or PROs provide insights on how patients feel and function in their everyday lives.
+Patient preferences, on the other hand, reflect what patients choose when presented with different options (e.g., treatment attributes, desired outcomes).
 Please register here to receive webinar information.

 Successful COAs: It all starts with the “concept of interest” and “context of use”

 Feb.
 20, 2019 - This webinar featured T. Rosie Love, MPH, University of Maryland School of Pharmacy, Dept. Pharmaceutical Health Services Research.
 Read the blog about this webinar.